New York Strip Steak

 Serving Suggestions

-For a fresh touch, opt for salads like the Green Goddess Salad, Tomato Burrata Salad, or my Grilled Zucchini Salad.
-Finally, enjoy that juicy steak with a glass of this Grapefruit Rum Cocktail.
+To add a fresh touch, opt for salads like the green goddess salad or my grilled zucchini salad.
+Finally, enjoy that juicy steak with a glass of red wine or this grapefruit rum cocktail.

 Storing Leftovers